-VMware vCloud Air is an infrastructure as a service offering.
-By accessing any service offered through vCloud Air (the " Service Offering") you agree to be bound by these terms of service between you and VMware (" Agreement").
-If you do not agree to this Agreement, you must not access the Service Offering.
-An individual accepting this Agreement on behalf of an organization represents and warrants having legal authority to bind that organization. " You" means the entity accepting this Agreement. " VMware", " we", or " us" means VMware, Inc., a Delaware corporation, to the extent that you are purchasing the Service Offering in the United States, and VMware International Limited, a company organized and existing under the laws of Ireland, to the extent that you are purchasing the Service Offering outside the United States.
-Capitalized terms used in this Agreement are defined throughout this Agreement and in Section 15.
+By accessing the VMware hosted service specified in your Order (the " Service Offering"), you agree to be bound by these terms of service between you and VMware (" Agreement").
+This Agreement also includes the applicable Service Description, Privacy Addendum, Third Party Terms, Support Policy, and Service Level Agreement.
+If you do not agree to this Agreement, you must not access the Service Offering. " You" means you individually or the entity that you represent.
+If you are entering into this Agreement for an entity, you represent to us that you have legal authority to bind that entity. " VMware," " we," or " us" means VMware, Inc., a Delaware corporation, to the extent that you purchase the Service Offering in the United States, VMware vCloud Service G.K., a company organized and existing under the laws of Japan, to the extent that you purchase the Service Offering in Japan, and VMware International Limited, a company organized and existing under the laws of Ireland, to the extent that you purchase the Service Offering elsewhere.
+Capitalized terms used in this Agreement are defined throughout this Agreement and in Section 14.

 1. The Service Offering.

 1.2 Access to the Service Offering.
 You may access and use the Service Offering solely for your own benefit and only in accordance with this Agreement.
 To access the Service Offering, you must register for the Service Offering and set up an authorized account with Login Credentials.
-You may monitor and manage your Service Offering account via the My VMware Portal available at www.vmware.com/accounts and through the Service Offering Portal available at http://vcloud.vmware.com/UK.
+You may monitor and manage your Service Offering account via the My VMware Portal available at www.vmware.com/accounts and through the Service Offering Portal available at http://vcloud.vmware.com.
 You must keep confidential your Login Credentials.
-If you set up an authorized account for an organization, you will require that all authorized users of that account (including anyone providing services to you) keep confidential their Login Credentials.
-You will keep your registration information accurate, complete and current as long as you use the Service Offering.
-You are responsible for any use that occurs under your Login Credentials, including any activities by you, or your employees, contractors or agents.
-If you believe an unauthorized user has gained access to your Login Credentials, you will notify us as soon as possible.
-Neither we nor our affiliates are responsible for any unauthorized access to or use of your account.
+If you set up an authorized account for an organization, you must require that all authorized Users of that account (including anyone providing services to you) keep confidential their Login Credentials.
+You must keep your registration information accurate, complete and current for as long as you use the Service Offering.
+You are responsible for any use that occurs under your Login Credentials, including any activities by you or your employees, contractors or agents.
+If you believe an unauthorized person has gained access to your Login Credentials, you must notify us as soon as possible by submitting a Severity 1 Service Request (see the applicable Support Policy).

 3. Acceptable Use.

 3.2 Content Restrictions.
-You will take steps to ensure that your authorized users and third party users who access any service you provide with the Service Offering do not post content that: (a) may create a risk of harm, loss, physical or mental injury, emotional distress, death, disability, disfigurement, or physical or mental illness to anyone; (b) may create a risk of any other loss or damage to any person or property; (c) may constitute or contribute to a crime or tort; (d) contains any information or content that is illegal, unlawful, harmful, abusive, pornographic, racially or ethnically offensive, defamatory, infringing, invasive of personal privacy or publicity rights, harassing, humiliating to other people (publicly or otherwise), libelous, threatening, or otherwise objectionable; or (e) contains any information or content that you do not have a right to make available under any law or under contractual or fiduciary relationships.
-You are solely responsible for any software, product or service that a third party licenses, sells or makes available to you that you install or use with the Service Offering.
+You will take steps to ensure that any User does not post content that: (a) may create a risk of harm, loss, physical or mental injury, emotional distress, death, disability, disfigurement, or physical or mental illness to anyone; (b) may create a risk of any other loss or damage to any person or property; (c) may constitute or contribute to a crime or tort; (d) contains any information or content that is illegal, unlawful, harmful, abusive, pornographic, racially or ethnically offensive, defamatory, infringing, invasive of personal privacy or publicity rights, harassing, humiliating to other people (publicly or otherwise), libelous, threatening, or otherwise objectionable; or (e) contains any information or content that you do not have a right to make available under any law or under contractual or fiduciary relationships.
+You are responsible for any software, product or service that a third party licenses, sells or makes available to you that you install or use with the Service Offering.
 Your use of that software, product or service is governed by separate terms between you and that third party.
 We are not a party to and are not bound by any of those separate terms.
 You represent and warrant that Your Content does not and will not violate any third-party rights, including any Intellectual Property Rights, and rights of publicity and privacy.
 You will ensure that your use of the Service Offering complies at all times with your privacy policies and all applicable laws and regulations, including any encryption requirements.
-You will not include in Your Content any Classified Information that is subject to the UK Government Protective Marking Scheme, or similar information as determined by any other laws or regulations.

 3.3 Violations of Acceptable Use.
-If you become aware that any of Your Content or your user’s use of Your Content violates Section 3.1 or 3.2, you will immediately suspend and remove the applicable part of Your Content or suspend the end user’s access.
-If you fail to do so, we may ask you to do so.
-If you fail to comply with our request within twenty-four hours, we may suspend your account or disable access to Your Content until you comply with our request.
+If you become aware that any of Your Content or any User’s access to or use of Your Content violates Sections 3.1 or 3.2, you will take immediate action to remove the applicable part of Your Content or suspend the User’s access.
+We may also ask you to take action within a certain time period, and if you fail to comply with the request, we may suspend your account pursuant to Section 6.